mrshmllow/affinity-nix/README.md

 ![image](https://github.com/user-attachments/assets/d81f1805-c72b-4999-909e-c5666b5e0a11)

+## About

-Affinity Photo, Designer, and Publisher applications packaged with nix.
+Affinity v3 & v2 packaged with Nix!

 Based on https://github.com/lf-/affinity-crimes and https://affinity.liz.pet/, and uses [ElementalWarrior's wine](https://gitlab.winehq.org/ElementalWarrior/wine).

+## Recent Breaking Changes

+With the release of v3, there has been some changes:

+- Packages `{wine,wineboot,wineserver,winetricks}` have been removed.
+There are instructions below to access these binaries.
+- Packages `{update,direct}*` have been removed.
+There are instructions below to update the apps.
+- Since v3 was unified into a single application, `{photo,designer,publisher}` remain the way to access v2 affinity, with `v3` becoming the package to access the v3 application.
+- Additionally, the `default` package now points to v3.

 ## Preamble

 > [!TIP]
 > [Add garnix as a substituter](https://garnix.io/docs/caching) to avoid compling yourself.

-The prefix is located in `$XDG_DATA_HOME/affinity/` falling back to `$HOME/.local/share/affinity/`.
+The prefix is located in `$XDG_DATA_HOME/affinity/` or `$XDG_DATA_HOME/affinity-v3/` falling back to `$HOME/.local/share/affinity/` or `$HOME/.local/share/affinity-v3/`.

 ## Usage Instructions